Best Project Management Software: 11 Tools Compared

 8. Airtable: Best for those who want to build it themselves

-Airtable provides a flexible no- and low-code database you can use to build your own bespoke project management system (or other custom application).
-For those who prefer to oversee the backend development of their project management software, Airtable offers that option.
+Airtable provides a flexible no- and low-code database to build your own project management system.
+It's ideal for those who prefer to oversee backend development.

 Comparison: See how Airtable compares to this alternative